Favorite cities for house sitting at Christmas

 Because it is so well connected to the rest of Europe, it is easy to get to Brussels for the holidays.
 Buses and flights run daily, and you can also score awesome deals from London or Paris using Eurostar Snap.

-You won’t be bored on your holiday house sit in Brussels – you can read about my favorite things to do here.
+You won’t be bored on your holiday house sit in Brussels at any time.
 But at Christmas be sure to explore the Christmas markets, the late night museum openings, and the free events happening daily at the Grand Palace.
 It’s all holiday themed and decorated to the nines.

 You won’t go hungry either.
 As you walk under the strands of twinkling snowflake lanterns, make sure to grab some hot coco (made the real way with an entire stick of chocolate melted in the bottom of your glass and mixed with hot milk) and frites (potato fries) from Friteland (just remember not to go too crazy with all the divine sauce options.)